Oznomal/Roll-Your-Luck/README.md

   After that, it's the next player's turn.

 - The first player to reach 50 points on GLOBAL score wins the game.

+Play the game at the following link: https://roll-your-luck.herokuapp.com/index.html